-Some practitioners who had been using CORE forms on paper contacted CORE Information Management Systems (CIMS), and more recently, CST to ask if there were options for them to continue using CORE measures with clients despite moving from face to face working to online working in the current pandemic.
+At the start of the pandemic some practitioners who had been using CORE forms on paper contacted CORE Information Management Systems (CIMS), and CST to ask if there were options for them to continue using CORE measures with clients despite moving from face to face working to online working in the current pandemic.

 Various computer systems, including CIMS’s ones, offer the opportunity for practitioners to send Emails inviting online completion of measures and that’s completely free to any vendor to provide for CORE instruments in line with our Creative Commons licensing.
 However, those are sophisticated systems that cost time and money to create and maintain.
-As we provide the instrument without charge, we have never attempted to provide that
+As CST has always provided the instruments without charge, usually as PDFs for printing, we have never attempted to provide that

-However, the coronavirus catastrophe has created a huge need.
-With support I have explored free options and provide them here.
+However, the coronavirus catastrophe created a huge need.
+With support I (CE) explored free options as described next.
 We believe these to offer a range of appropriate solutions for these times.
 Please read and digest the issues below before jumping to any one option.

 Confidentiality and options

 The confidentiality issue turns on informed consent: using Email to contact clients carries a theoretical, but small, risk that the Email could be intercepted and reveal that the client is in therapy.
 However, if the Email reveals nothing more, many clients are totally happy to consent to this.
 Returning completed measucontact formres by Email carries the same small, but not zero risk of interception and clearly could reveal much more than just that the client is in therapy.
 We believe that using Google forms to present the CORE measure(s) you have been using to your clients overcomes this as they complete the forms on an encrypted web interface.

 Option 1: Google forms